hypolas/docker-proxy/docs/DEPLOYMENT_QUICK_START.md

 # 🚀 Quick Start Deployment Guide

-This guide helps you deploy docker-proxy quickly for different use cases.
+This guide helps you deploy dockershield quickly for different use cases.

 ## 📦 Prerequisites